MediaComem/comem-archidep/ex/render-database-deployment.md

 > :books: You can store secret files (like .env or .npmrc files and private keys) in Render.
 These files can be accessed during builds and in your code just like regular files.
 You can upload those right in this configuration panel or from the service's dashboard, post-deployment.

+### :exclamation: Deploy the Web Service

 Once you are done configuring your deployment, you may click the **Create Web Service** button at the bottom of the page.
 This will take you to the deployment page, where you will be able to follow along the logs and discover the domain Render has attributed to your app.

 ![Render Environment Variables](../images/render-service-deploy.png)

 Once the deployment has succeeded, you will be able to visit the todolist at the URL provided Render.
 You may also use a custom domain by following [this tutorial][render-custom-domains].

->:warning: **This is a free service, so there are some obvious limitations.
+ :warning: **This is a free service, so there are some obvious limitations.
 First, deploys are slooooooow.
 Second, bandwidth and running hours are limited.
 Third, your service will shut down if there is no activity for more than 15 minutes: This can cause a response delay of up to 30 seconds for the first request that comes in after a period of inactivity.
 Learn more about the limits of free Render accounts [here][render-limits].**

 ## :checkered_flag: What have I done?